bulwark-crypto/carver-blockchain-framework/README.md

 ## app/api/publicState - Server-Side Frontend State Rendering Management (In-Memory)

-All *OUTGOING* events from socket.io are generated in **app/api/publicState** context.
+All *OUTGOING* events from socket.io are generated in this context.
 This context is responsible for keeping displayed state in sync with the actual system state.

 Events are streamed from **app/carverUser** context.
 Any time user context is updated (ex widget is added or widget is changed) publicState will be notified via dispatch.
 These events will be interperted and frontend state changes will be emitted via socket.io.